 Residents are not permitted to sublet their room, allow unauthorised guests to occupy their room or to lend their campus card or temporary nominal access card to others at any time.
-Failure to follow this process is a breach of the Resident Code of Conduct and will incur a serious disciplinary response, most likely exclusion.
+Failure to follow this process is a breach of the Resident Code of Conduct and will incur a serious disciplinary response.